Moab: In Jewish tradition

 Jehoshaphet subsequently joined Jehoram of Israel in a war against the Moabites, who were under tribute to Israel.
 The Moabites were subdued, but seeing Mesha's act of offering his own son (and singular heir) as a propitiatory human sacrifice on the walls of Kir of Moab filled Israel with horror, and they withdrew and returned to their own land.

 According to the Book of Jeremiah, Moab was exiled to Babylon for his arrogance and idolatry.
 According to Rashi, it was also due to their gross ingratitude even though Abraham, Israel's ancestor, had saved Lot, Moab's ancestor from Sodom.
-Jeremiah prophesies that Moab's captivity will be returned in the end of days.
+Jeremiah, as well as Ezekiel, prophesies that Moab's captivity will be returned in the end of days.

 The book of Zephaniah states that "Moab will assuredly be like Sodom, and the sons of Ammon like Gomorrah—Ground overgrown with weeds and full of salt mines, and a permanent desolation."
 (2:9).
 The prophecy regarding their defeat by the Israelites is linked to the conquests by the Jewish Hasmonean king Alexander Jannaeus.
 During that period, the Moabites were called the "Arabian Moabites".